daoxuantung/clock-project/README.md

 ## Installing

-  npm install
+  Run npm install to install dependencies for project.

 # Running the tests

-  Run with npm: npm start
+  Run with npm: npm start.
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Dependencies